glesperance/node-rocket/README.md

 The modules are referenced by their relative path from the `./client/js/` folder.

-e.g. To require a moduled located at ./clients/js/a.js from the browser:
+e.g. To require a module located at ./clients/js/a.js from the browser:

     var a = require(['./a'], function(a) { /* ... */ });